fxjollois/cours-2020-2021/lp-sante--bd/td2-correction-requetes.md

 ou
 ```
 SELECT CodeMusee, NomMusee, COUNT(*) AS "Nb Objet"
+    FROM MUSEE
-    FROM MUSEE INNER JOIN EXPOSE ON MUSEE.CodeMusee = EXPOSE.CodeMusee
+        INNER JOIN EXPOSE USING (CodeMusee)
+        INNER JOIN VILLE USING (CodeVille)
     WHERE DATE("now") BETWEEN DateDeb AND DateFin
     GROUP BY CodeMusee, NomMusee;
 ```